 It’s best to have a few pairs of stretchy and super-comfortable underwear to help you ease into your body after birth.
 We love this underwear from Kindred Bravely because it sits below your postpartum bump for ultimate comfort.

-Note: if you give birth via c-section, you’ll have to find underwear that sits above your c-section line.
-The incision is different for everyone, so find a pair that’s most comfortable for you.
+Note: if you give birth via c-section, you’ll have to find underwear that sits above your c-section line for maximum comfort.
+We prefer these high-waisted super-soft undies from Bodily.

 7. Nutrient-dense snacks and meals